 The transitional relief program leaves the final decisions up to states and carriers.
-There are 32 states where grandmothered individual market plans are still in existence as of 2020.
-Most of these states have announced that they’ll also go along with the provision allowing grandmothered plans to renew again for 2021, although carriers can opt to discontinue grandmothered plans even in states where renewal is allowed.
+There are 32 states where grandmothered individual market plans are still in existence as of 2021.
+Most of them are likely to go along with the provision allowing grandmothered plans to renew again for 2022, although carriers can opt to discontinue grandmothered plans even in states where renewal is allowed.

 Even if your plan is allowed to renew again, make sure you take a few minutes to shop around in your state’s exchange before your plan renews, to see if there might be a better option available to you.
 Brokers and navigators in your community can provide assistance – free of charge – if you need it.

-Grandmothered plans can continue to be renewed in the following states.
+Grandmothered plans can continue to be renewed in the following states (for now, this list still shows 2021 extensions; we’ll update the list as states issue guidance related to the latest extension, for 2022 coverage).
 Most of these states have simply adopted the federal government’s regulations, but some have added additional restrictions.
 Each state’s name links to the latest applicable extension documentation, if available.

-- Alabama (plans can remain in force until December 2021.
-However, Blue Cross Blue Shield, which had 91% of the individual market in Alabama in 2013, decided not to renew noncompliant plans into 2014)
+- Alabama (plans can remain in force until December 2022.
+However, Blue Cross Blue Shield, which had 91% of the individual market in Alabama in 2013, decided not to renew non-compliant plans into 2014)

-- Alaska (plans can remain in force through December 2021).
-Premera is the only carrier in Alaska’s individual market that still has grandmothered plans (and became the only carrier in the state’s individual market altogether as of 2017).
+- Alaska (plans can remain in force through December 2022).
+Premera is the only carrier in Alaska’s individual market that still has grandmothered plans.
 They had initially planned to terminate their grandmothered plans at the end of 2016, but then decided to allow them to renew for one more year, through the end of 2017.
 And they have continued to do so ever since.
 The Alaska Division of Insurance noted that there were fewer than 2,000 people who still had grandmothered individual market plans in Alaska as of late 2017, and that had dropped to 844 by 2019.